Let’s be real; it doesn’t do you much good to buy an AR-15 or other rifle if you have zero idea of how to use it.

 Finding good instructors or gun schools can feel a bit intimidating, though.
 With a lot of options on the table, it can be tough to narrow it down.

-We’ve gathered together a list of the 10 best tactical carbine courses across the U.S. at various skill levels.
+But luckily, we’ve gathered together a list of the best tactical carbine courses across the U.S. at various skill levels.

 Whether you find yourself new to carbines, looking to refresh some skills you’ve previously learned, or tackle some advanced training…you’re guaranteed to find something that fits your level.